valedithat/personal_site/README.md

 # README

 Personal site made for blogging and hosting current projects and such.
-Hosting comming soon.
+Hosted on: https://valedithat.herokuapp.com/